All Episodes

 And you can see the power trip.

-And you see that with all of these officers who are sort of playing very polite and but trying to control themselves, but you could also see the seething.
+And you see that with all of these officers who are sort of playing very polite and trying to control themselves, but you could also see the seething.

-And the officer arresting me when he read my pamphlet began trembling.
+And the officer arresting me, when he read my pamphlet, began trembling.

 Really?